 The "Load Setup Defaults" option loads optimized settings for optimum system performance.
 Optimal settings are relatively safer than the Turbo settings.
-We recommend you to use the Optimal settings if your system has large memory size and fully loaded with add-on card.
+We recommend you to use the Optimal settings if your system has large memory size and fully loaded with add-on card (for example, a file server using double-sided 8MB SIMM x4 and SCSI plus Network card occupying the PCI and ISA slots).